7 Things to Know About Work-Study

 Through the Harward Center, work-study students have the opportunity to work off-campus.
 All of the positions in the Harward center are for work-study students only.
-These positions are community service-centered and often involve local organizations, non-profits, and school programs.
+These community service-centered positions often involve local organizations, non-profits, and school programs.
 To learn more about these opportunities, contact the Harward Center, email firstname.lastname@example.org, or call 207-786-6202.
 The Harward Center is located at 161 Wood St, Lewiston, ME.

 2. Hours May Vary

 How many hours you work each week will depend on the type of job you get and your employer’s expectations.
 Many student employment positions will allow you to work around your class schedule.
 Students working on campus cannot work more than 20 hours per week when school is in session.
-During full week breaks and summer, students who stay on campus have the opportunity to work more than 20 hours per week.
+During full-week breaks and summer, students who stay on campus can work more than 20 hours per week.

 3. Pay May Vary

 On-campus jobs vary in qualifications and responsibilities, so the pay will depend on the job that you are hired to do.
 For Bates to comply with the State of Maine minimum wage, all student wages are at a minimum of $13.80 per hour.
 There are very few on-campus positions where students receive pay over $13.80 per hour.

 4. Being Awarded Work-Study Does Not Guarantee You A Job

 Many students here at Bates receive either Bates or Federal Work-study in their financial aid package.
 Work-study is not a program, nor does it guarantee you a job.
 To apply for jobs, please visit Handshake.
-You can find all on-campus jobs and many off-campus jobs and internships on Handshake.
-When a work-study student writes a cover letter for any on-campus jobs they are applying for on Handshake, they should mention they received work-study in their financial aid package.
+You can find all on-campus jobs, many off-campus jobs, and internships on Handshake.
+When a work-study student writes a cover letter for any on-campus jobs, they are applying for on Handshake.
+They should mention they received work-study in their financial aid package.
 During the first two weeks of classes, supervisors are encouraged to prioritize hiring work-study students if they are equally qualified for the position.